 Now, I know I’m no scientist by any stretch of the imagination – Isaac Newton would awake from his grave & have a laugh if I even attempted to come across as one – but clear similarities between these two concepts can be drawn if we accept that they are both products of their environment.

 2020 was one of the most eventful years in recent memory.
-Whilst in the mist of the COVID-19 global pandemic, the #BlackLivesMatter movement & countless of other seismic happenings, brands have had to adapt to the current flux in the environment they live in.
+Whilst in the midst of the COVID-19 global pandemic, the #BlackLivesMatter movement & countless other seismic happenings, brands have had to adapt to the current flux in the environment they live in.

-Thanks to social media & the current global climate, consumers, now more than ever, expect the brands to take a stance on societal & morality topics, particularly issues revolving around gender, race & legislative transformation.
-These topics can be murky waters to navigate, and quite honestly, topics brands would prefer not to to partake in, but here’s where Public Relations earns its stripes.
+Thanks to social media & the current global climate, consumers, now more than ever, expect brands to take a stance on societal & morality topics, particularly issues revolving around gender, race & legislative transformation.
+These topics can be murky waters to navigate, and quite honestly, topics brands would prefer not to partake in, but here’s where Public Relations earns its stripes.

 The following points highlight why brands need PR as a tool to strategically position brands in a favourable light:

 PR offers brands social listening

 We all know that at its best, the communication process is a two-way mechanism, it allows all the parties involved to send information & receive feedback.
-Social listening, through ‘Environmental Scanning’ provides brands the opportunity to check the external environment or any feedback it might get from its audience to gauge the context & climate in which it currently operates.
+Social listening, through ‘Environmental Scanning’ provides brands with the opportunity to check the external environment or any feedback it might get from its audience to gauge the context & climate in which it currently operates.
 This is particularly useful as it allows brands to ‘read the room’ & absorb information which can be beneficial for them in order to curate their communication efforts more effectively.

 PR allows brands to effectively communicate with both internal and external audiences